shanemelliott/VistAJS/README.md

  - The JS library in this repo will not work with the FOIA version of Vista.
 It has to do with the FOIA version not having the VA encryption.
 More information can be found [here](https://groups.google.com/g/hardhats/c/egI15djGp5A/m/ZuWf785pQy0J).
 I have included a copy from this thread in this repo [xusrb1.xml](/vista/xusrb1.xml).
 Below is a scrit to fix this.

- - on Docker container /tmp/xusrb1fix.sh.
+ - On the Docker container (iris) /tmp/xusrb1fix.sh.
 Update: I have included this in the setup.sh script so there is no need to run this independently.